The Perils of ÔPerilÕ

 Girl I, djitters

-downloaded Astro Girl 2, which also stars Gabriela, but in an entirely different costume than
+downloaded Astro Girl 2, which also starred Gabriela, but in an entirely different costume than

 the first.
 Alas, the costume was not the only change: